bjbford/BARNFinalProject/README.md

 identifying the retrieval zone.
 The retrieval zone is a clear area marked off by four pillars.

 Each of these pillars has distinct features that the VORTEX should be able to recognize using its sensors.

+# Part III.
+Positioning the Rover for Retrieval
+Once the retrieval zone has been identified, the people at Mission Control should be able to position the robot within the retrieval zone.
+The rover should be fully located within the retrieval zone.
+Failure to properly position the VORTEX could result in damage during retrieval.
+Points will be removed in the VORTEX is not properly positioned in the retrieval zone.
+The VORTEX should then signal the orbiter for retrieval.

+Touching the pillars identifying the retrieval zone could be dangerous since the retrieval craft uses them to determine the position of the rover in the zone.
+The pillars are durable and heavy enough to be withstand minor contact, but if any are moved significantly during the process of positioning the rover in the zone, retrieval could fail.
+Penalties will be assessed in the event that any pillar is significantly moved.
+For point reduction specifics will be given in a Penalty Table in a following document.